 Transportation expenses include the cost of transportation by air, rail, bus, or taxi, and the cost of driving and maintaining your car.
 They do not include the cost of meals and lodging or other expenses for travel while you are away from home.
 You can deduct allowable transportation expenses that are directly related to your official duties.
-You must complete Parts II and III of Form 2106-EZ or Part II of Form 2106 to take a deduction for auto expenses.

 If you use your car for both personal and business purposes, you must divide your expenses between business and personal use.
-You figure deductible car expenses using the business percentage of depreciation, gasoline, repairs and similar expenses.
+You figure deductible car expenses using the business percentage of depreciation, gasoline, repairs, and similar expenses.
 To determine the business percentage, divide the business miles driven by the total miles the car was driven for the year.

 Standard mileage rate.
-For 1994, you may use the standard mileage rate of 29 cents a mile for all business miles.
+For 1995, you may use the standard mileage rate of 30 cents a mile for all business miles.
 You may use this rate instead of actual operating costs.